gazmull/eros-bot/README.md

 - Kamihime Database (Harem Scenes)
     - Only Nutaku version is available.
     - Uses REST API (JSON) from [**Kamihime Database**](https://github.com/gazmull/kamihime-database)
-- Enjoy staying in your server by gaining a grand title and EXPs with Basic Level System
-    - This is an experimental feature.
 - Tweets updates from [**@Kamihime_Nutaku**](https://twitter.com/kamihime_nutaku)
     - Customise the `Twitter Channel` with `?set twitterchannel <channel>`
 - Get notified with in-game events via Countdown notification system
     - Customise the `Countdown Channel` with `?set cdchannel <channel>`
+- Enjoy staying in your server by gaining a grand title and EXPs with Leveling System
+    - See `level` command for more info
 - Customise your server settings
     - See `set` command for more info
 - Save memos or notes with Tag system